csev/dj4e-market/README.md

 Once you have made the changes to `~/django_projects/market/market/settings.py` run `python manage.py check` until there are no errors.

+If you are installing this to be submitted to the autograder - make sure to launch the autograder and check if there are additional requirements like adding a particular adminstrator user or setting a code string for the autograder.

 Once `check` works you will need to run your migrations and make a new administrator account.
 Again if you encounter any error in these commands